National Institute for Social Security (Italy)

-The National Institute for Social Security (Istituto nazionale della previdenza sociale, INPS) is the main entity of the Italian public retirement system.
+The National Institute for Social Security (Istituto nazionale della previdenza sociale, INPS) is the main public entity and authority of the Italian public retirement system.
 All waged labourers and most of self-employed, without a proper autonomous social security fund, must be subscribed to INPS.
 The entity is under the supervision of the Ministry of Labour and Social Policies.

-Its main activity is to guarantee the public service related to social security benefits according to art.
+Its main activity is to guarantee public services related to social security benefits according to the art.
 38 of the Italian Constitution and the special laws about the mandatory social insurances.

 History

 In 1898, the Cassa nazionale di previdenza per l'invalidità e la vecchiaia degli operai ('National Fund of Social Security for Disability and Old Age of the Workers') was founded as a voluntary association integrated with a contribute by State and entrepreneurs.
 In 1919 it became mandatory according to the law-decree n.
 603 of 21 April 1919, n.
 603. The decree remained awaiting the conversion in law by the Chamber.
 On 5 February 1920 the decree was represented by the minister Carlo Ferraris and on the next 25 June it was represented again by the minister Arturo Labriola of Giolitti V Cabinet.
 It was converted only in 1923 through a decree giving law force to the provision.
 The entity was renamed as Cassa nazionale per le assicurazioni sociali ('National Fund for Social Insurances).